aws-solutions-library-samples/guidance-for-real-time-text-search-using-amazon-opensearch-service/README.md

 ### Sample Cost Table

-**Note : Once you have created a sample cost table using AWS Pricing Calculator, copy the cost breakdown to below table and upload a PDF of the cost estimation on BuilderSpace.**

 The following table provides a sample cost breakdown for deploying this Guidance with the default parameters in the US East (N. Virginia) Region for one month.

 | AWS Service | Dimensions | Cost [USD] | frequency |